Howard H. Kendler: Early life and education

 Kendler was born on June 9, 1919, in New York City, New York.
 He studied psychology at Brooklyn College, where he worked as an assistant to Abraham Maslow and conducted a project on thinking under the supervision of Solomon Asch.
 During this time, Kendler became interested in Gestalt psychology, which prompted him to enroll at the University of Iowa in the hopes of working with Kurt Lewin.
 However, Kendler later changed his mind and chose to work with Kenneth Spence, under whose supervision Kendler received his Ph.D. from the University of Iowa in 1943.

 Academic career

-After serving in the United States Army during World War II, Kendler joined the faculty of the University of Colorado as an assistant professor after the University successfully persuaded the Army to discharge him.
+He served in the United States Army during World War II and became a second lieutenant.
+He worked at Walter Reed General Hospital as a Clinical Psychologist.
+He then joined the faculty of the University of Colorado Boulder as an assistant professor after the University successfully persuaded the Army to discharge him.
 In 1948, he joined the faculty of New York University, where he became Professor of Psychology and Chair of the Department of Psychology at University College in 1951.
 In 1963, he joined the faculty of the University of California, Santa Barbara (UCSB).
 He was a fellow of the Center for Advanced Study in the Behavioral Sciences in 1969 and 1970, and served as president of the Western Psychological Association in 1971.
 He retired from the faculty of UCSB in 1990.